-At other times the committee has considered whether the ballot question should be approved by a supermajority of those voting on the issue, such as 55 percent or 60 percent.
+The committee has considered whether the ballot question should be approved by a supermajority of those voting on the issue, such as 55 percent or 60 percent.
 The issue also has been raised whether to require a simple majority, but add a further requirement that at least 35 percent of the people voting in the election need to vote affirmatively to approve the ballot question.